Stayl045/2nd-test-website/assets/markdown/README.md

 I found this assignment particularily engaging and fun!
 This time around, I had to really reflect on how to wrap my head around grid.

-- As I mentioned in Journal Entry, I found some help on YouTube on how to understand grid better.
+- **ISSUE** As I mentioned in Journal Entry, I encountered lots of problems with solving grid.
+However, I found some help on YouTube on how to understand grid better from Kevin Powell.
   - This allowed me to creete a design that I felt comfortable creating.
 - I was also inspired by the likes of Apple and various other popular webpages as my main layout.
   - I am the kind of guy who likes more simple layouts.
 In my eyes, this allows the flare to more more easiliy.